ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

     /sensors/temp
     /plot/y

-Like for a Unix filesystem path an HDF5 path can be either absolute (starting with a ``/`` and thus at the root node of a given file) or relative to a particular node (no ``/`` at the beginning).
+Like for a Unix filesystem path, an HDF5 path can be either absolute (starting with a ``/`` and thus at the root node of a given file) or relative to a particular node (no ``/`` at the beginning).